theman0123/theman0123.github.io/_posts/2017-08-19-sending-emails-with-python-and-reading-excel.md

 Download python [here](https://www.python.org/downloads/)

-check out this virtual environment article [here]: (http://docs.python-guide.org/en/latest/dev/virtualenvs/)
+check out this virtual environment article [here](http://docs.python-guide.org/en/latest/dev/virtualenvs/)

 <h1>Goal #1</h1>: Send an html email using a built in library from python (I’ll be writing it in python3).